mawentowski/coretech-iot-docs/src/topics/4_import-test/0_flex-dev-guide.md

 #### How to Handle Subscriptions

 The airline backend can handle subscriptions in several different ways.
-The first way is to keep a subscription alive through repeated calls to the POST `session/v2/subscriptions` endpoint to create a new SAS token when the old one expires.
+The first way is to keep a subscription alive through repeated calls to the <span class="method post">POST</span> `session/v2/subscriptions` endpoint to create a new SAS token when the old one expires.
 The SAS token is contained in the `connectionString` in the Response Body.

 > **Note:** The SAS token contains the credentials needed by the airline backend to access the Azure Service Bus.

 The second way is to have an 'on-demand' solution whereby the airline backend determines if there is a subscription in place for the specified location.
 If there is already a subscription for the location, the airline backend uses that subscription and does not send a request to create a new one.
-If there is no subscription in place, it sends a POST `session/v2/subscriptions` request to create a new subscription.
+If there is no subscription in place, it sends a <span class="method post">POST</span> `session/v2/subscriptions` request to create a new subscription.

 > **Note:** The airline backend will only ever have one subscription for an Azure Region.
 So, if a new subscription is created, it will continue to use that subscription for all requests from client applications in that region.

 #### Avoid Multiple SAS Tokens

-Making repeated calls to POST `session/v2/subscriptions` does not create a new subscription.
+Making repeated calls to <span class="method post">POST</span> `session/v2/subscriptions` does not create a new subscription.
 The same `subscriptionId` associated with the existing subscription is returned in the Response Body.
 However, it is important to note that <u>a new SAS token is generated</u>.

-If a POST `session/v2/subscriptions` request is made, and there is an existing SAS token that has yet to reach its `expiryTime`, there are now two SAS tokens.
+If a <span class="method post">POST</span> `session/v2/subscriptions` request is made, and there is an existing SAS token that has yet to reach its `expiryTime`, there are now two SAS tokens.
 In this case, the airline backend should disconnect from the old SAS token and connect to the new one that has an `expiryTime`.

 > **Note:** In best practice, an airline backend would never encounter a situation where it would need to disconnect from an old SAS token to use the new one.
 The ideal scenario would be to allow the old SAS token to expire then create a new one by sending a `session/v2/subscriptions` request.